Priyanshu19Mishra/Current-State-Detection-Using-Transformer/README.md

 The result and the performaance of the model has been shared in the repository with multiple files.
 Images of the distribution of the  model along with the performance of the model has been shared in the repository.
 The main source code file has been added in the repo with the title of "Psychology mood detection using transformer" the file contains the implementation.
 The main task involves the integration of the dataset from the diversed categories.
+The data from the various categories were integrated into a single large dataset.